 Create a Legacy of Fighting Hunger

 As part of your Estate Planning, you can help ensure that future generations grow up healthy - not hungry - by making a planned gift to the Atlanta Community Food Bank.
-Your legacy gift helps us to secure and distribute food and groceries to those in need, raise public awareness and promote viable solutions to food poverty, now and for years to come.
+Your legacy gift helps us to secure and distribute food and groceries to those in need and promote solutions to hunger, now and for years to come.

 Bequests and Wills

-Please consider adding ACFB as a beneficiary in your will.
+Please consider adding the Food Bank as a beneficiary in your will.
 You may be able to add a simple codicil for a charitable bequest to an existing will.

 Here are some common bequest options you can use:

-- Specific bequest: Determine a specific dollar amount or asset that you wish to leave to ACFB.
+- Specific bequest: Determine a specific dollar amount or asset that you wish to leave to the Food Bank.

 - Residual bequest: After you have provided for your loved ones, name “Atlanta Community Food Bank” to receive a percentage or all of your residuary estate.

-- Contingent bequest: ACFB receives a bequest only in the event of the death of other beneficiaries.
+- Contingent bequest: The Food Bank receives a bequest only in the event of the death of other beneficiaries.

 Become a member of the Harvest Legacy Society